1998

 –REFERENCE: In Convergence: Batman and Robin #2.
 Batman continues training Jason, teaching him, among other new things, the team-up move known as the “Sprang-Aparo Combination.”

 –FLASHBACK: From Joker’s Asylum: Scarecrow #1.
 Scarecrow has been loose for the past several months and, during that entire time, has been posing as a legit psychiatrist in a small town outside of Gotham.
-The evil Dr. Crane trails one of his young clients to a teenage slumber party.
+The phony doctor trails one of his young clients to a teenage slumber party.
 Just like a Wes Craven movie, Scarecrow terrorizes the party-goers as terrifyingly as he can until Batman shows up to clean his clock.
 This flashback is narrated entirely by Joker himself, so much of it may be apocryphal.
 However, its basic elements are most likely canonical.
+(This and all future stories from the first Joker’s Asylum series are told by Joker in Year 22.)

 –NOTE: In Secret Origins Vol. 2 #20—originally told in the second feature to Detective Comics #424.
 Early November.
 Babs is elected to Congress!
 At age twenty-one, she becomes the youngest person ever elected to Congress in the history of the nation.
 She will serve for roughly five months before stepping down early to become the head of the Gotham Library, where she has worked on-and-off for the past few years.
 She’s basically the most accomplished twenty-one-year-old in the history of America.